ajpelu/sn_snow_egu_2016/analysis/explore_relationships.md

 **Figure 1** ![Figure 1.](/images/snow_cover_profile.png)

-We applied this exploratory analysis for all pixels and for all pixels above 1900 m asl.
+We applied this exploratory analysis for all pixels and for all pixels above 1900 *m asl*.

 ``` r
 # Exploratory for all pixels